Eyelid and Brow Surgery

 What is Blepharoplasty?

 Eyes that look tired, or eyelids that appear droopy or puffy, often create the appearance of being tired or of an advanced age.
 To help combat this perception, a multimodal approach is used to accurately determine which treatment or procedure is best, either alone or in combination with other procedures.
 Blepharoplasty, commonly referred to as eyelid surgery, is designed to improve the appearance of aging eyes and/or drooping lids and correct the features contributing to such a look.
-In addition to its cosmetic benefits, blepharoplasty can also be performed for functional reasons—our Charleston plastic surgeons, Craig Rowin, MD and Ram Kalus, MD, offer eyelid surgery to rejuvenate the aesthetics of the eyes as well as restore the full field of vision for patients whose eyesight may be obstructed by sagging eyelid skin, particularly peripherally.
+In addition to its potential cosmetic benefits, blepharoplasty can be performed for functional reasons.
+Our Charleston plastic surgeon – Craig Rowin, MD – offers eyelid surgery to rejuvenate the aesthetics of the eyes as well as restore the full field of vision for patients whose eyesight may be obstructed by sagging eyelid skin, particularly peripherally.
 To learn what you can achieve with blepharoplasty, take a look at our before-and-after photos.

 Who is a Good Candidate for Eyelid Surgery?

 Candidates for eyelid surgery typically want to get rid of a tired, older appearance by removing excess skin or fatty deposits below the eyes, above the eyes, or both.
 Ideally, an eyelid surgery candidate will be in reasonably good health as blepharoplasty is a major surgery.
 Patients should also be realistic about their goals and expectations for the procedure.
-The best way for someone to determine if they are a suitable candidate for blepharoplasty is to schedule a consultation with one of our plastic surgeons.
+The best way to determine whether this procedure is right for you is to schedule a consultation at Plastic Surgery of the Carolinas.

 How is the Eyelid Surgery Procedure Performed?